BhamidipatyVeenadhari/crs-hack-2/README.md

 Crop Suggestions: The application recommends crops based on the given input by referencing an embedded dataset.
 Self-Contained: The dataset is embedded directly into the Java code, eliminating the need for external files and ensuring easy deployment and use.
 User-Friendly: Simple prompts guide users through inputting soil and moisture details, and the system responds with suitable crop recommendations.

 Example Usage:
-Input: Enter Loamy for soil type and 55 for moisture level.
+Input:
-Output: The system recommends Wheat and Barley as the most suitable crops.
+Enter Loamy for soil type and 55 for moisture level.
-Important Note:
+Output:
-Java is case-sensitive!
-When entering inputs like soil types (e.g., Loamy), make sure to match the case exactly as expected by the application.
+The system recommends Wheat and Barley as the most suitable crops.

 This application aims to simplify agricultural decisions, promote sustainable farming, and help achieve the global goal of "Zero Hunger."